-In October 2016, a Transport and Works Act Order application was submitted to extend the tram line to Digbeth and serve the planned High Speed 2 (HS2) station at Curzon Street.
-This route will separate from the existing Midland Metro line at Bull Street.
+A Transport and Works Act Order application has been submitted to extend the West Midlands Metro line to Digbeth and serve the High Speed 2 (HS2) station at Curzon Street.
+This route will separate from the existing West Midlands Metro line at Bull Street.

 The route is planned to consist of 1.7km of twin track running from Bull Street to a new terminus at High Street Deritend.
-The scheme includes four additional tram stops serving the East of Birmingham City Centre.
+The scheme includes four additional West Midlands Metro stops serving the east of Birmingham City Centre.

-The extension will service the Eastside regeneration area offering connections with New Street, Moor Street and Snow Hill Stations, in addition to the new HS2 station.
-The scheme also includes a new bus interchange adjacent to Clayton Hotel Birmingham to replace bus stops that will need to be removed due to tram alignment and to provide an efficient bus, Sprint and coach interchange with HS2.
+The extension will service the Eastside regeneration area offering connections with New Street, Moor Street and Snow Hill Railway Stations, in addition to the new HS2 station.
+The scheme also includes a new bus interchange adjacent to Clayton Hotel Birmingham to provide an efficient bus, Sprint and coach interchange with HS2.

-- More people using the tram in this area for day-to-day travel, resulting in journey time savings and reduced congestion
+- More people using the Metro in this area for day-to-day travel, resulting in journey time savings and reduced congestion

 - Providing new and improved public transport links for the East of Birmingham City Centre and Digbeth allowing easy travel between population, education and employment centres of the city

-- Connecting the HS2 station to the tram network and maximising interchange opportunities with various modes of public transport including bus, train, sprint and coach
+- Connecting the HS2 station to the Metro network and maximising interchange opportunities with various modes of public transport including bus, train, sprint and coach

 - Regeneration across the area including the major developments throughout the area

 A decision on the application is expected shortly, with the aim that enabling works would begin soon after.
 Passenger services would begin ahead of the opening of the HS2 station at Curzon Street.